 HEALTH RISKS OF MOLAR HYPOMINERALISATION

-Soft and porous enamel is the hallmark of Molar Hypomineralisation.
-Unsurprisingly then, a most serious aspect of Molar Hypomineralisation is the lifelong risk it brings for tooth decay (dental caries) – in absence of dental intervention, decay is an almost inevitable consequence in moderate/severe cases.
-Decay may in turn lead to major disruption or even loss of affected molars, often necessitating input from dental specialists where available (e.g. paediatric dentist, orthodontist, prosthodontist, endodontist, oral surgeon).
+The hallmark of Molar Hypomineralisation is discoloured enamel that's often soft and porous.
+Unsurprisingly then, a most serious aspect is the lifelong risk for tooth decay – which, in the case of hypomineralised enamel, may involve a mix of dental caries, acid erosion and enamel breakdown.
+Consequently, without dental intervention, decay is an almost inevitable consequence in moderate and severe cases of Molar Hypomineralisation.
+Decay may in turn lead to major disruption or even loss of affected molars, often necessitating input from dental specialists where available and affordable (e.g. paediatric dentist, orthodontist, prosthodontist, endodontist, oral surgeon, anaesthetist).
 On its own, Molar Hypomineralisation often causes sufficient dental pain (toothache) to interfere with eating, drinking and oral hygiene.
 Cosmetic issues can also arise, particularly when the front teeth are affected too (Molar Hypomin).
 As with decay, these lifelong issues

 can lead to quality-of-life problems including dental anxiety, behavioural